seandavi/awesome-single-cell/README.md

 - [BEARscc](https://bitbucket.org/bsblabludwig/bearscc) - [R] - BEARscc makes use of ERCC spike-in measurements to model technical variance as a function of gene expression and technical dropout effects on lowly expressed genes.
 - [bonvoyage](https://github.com/yeolab/bonvoyage) - [Python] - 📐 Transform percentage-based units into a 2d space to evaluate changes in distribution with both magnitude and direction.
 - [BPSC](https://github.com/nghiavtr/BPSC) - [R] - Beta-Poisson model for single-cell RNA-seq data analyses
+- [CALISTA](https://github.com/CABSEL/CALISTA) - [R] - CALISTA provides a user-friendly toolbox for the analysis of single cell expression data.
+CALISTA accomplishes three major tasks: 1)	Identification of cell clusters in a cell population based on single-cell gene expression data, 2)	Reconstruction of lineage progression and produce transition genes, and 3)	Pseudotemporal ordering of cells along any given developmental paths in the lineage progression.
 - [CellCNN](https://github.com/eiriniar/CellCnn) - [Python] - Representation Learning for detection of phenotype-associated cell subsets
 - [Cellity](https://github.com/teichlab/cellity) - [R] - Classification of low quality cells in scRNA-seq data using R
 - [cellTree](https://www.bioconductor.org/packages/3.3/bioc/html/cellTree.html) - [R] - Cell population analysis and visualization from single cell RNA-seq data using a Latent Dirichlet Allocation model.